KieranSweeden/southpaw-boxing/README.md

 - Credit to [cottonbro](https://www.pexels.com/@cottonbro) for the videos listed below:

-  - [This video](https://www.pexels.com/video/two-men-doing-cardio-exercises-4761431/) was used within the private sessions section of sessions.html.
+  - [This video](https://www.pexels.com/video/two-men-doing-cardio-exercises-4761431/) was used within the private sessions section of the [sessions.html](sessions.html) file.

+  - [This video](https://www.pexels.com/video/sport-child-strength-exercise-4752902/) was used within the junior boxing section of the [boxing-guide.html](boxing-guide.html) file.

 **Images**